kk1987/T480s-hackintosh/README.md

   * See SSDT-UIAC.dsl for machine-specific patch
 * VoodooPS2Controller, for keyboard/touchpad/trackpad
 * IntelMausiEthernet, for Ethernet
-* AirportBrcmFixup, for WiFi
+* AirportBrcmFixup, for WiFi; BrcmFirmwareData + BrcmPatchRAM2, for Bluetooth
   * Refer to toledo's [guide](https://www.tonymacx86.com/threads/broadcom-wifi-bluetooth-guide.242423/)
-  * See KextsToPatch in config.plist
-* BrcmFirmwareData + BrcmPatchRAM2, for Bluetooth
-  * See toledo's guide

 ## ACPI Patching